home-assistant/developers.home-assistant/docs/asyncio_categorizing_functions.md

 ### Why even have callbacks?

-You might wonder, if a coroutine can do everything a callback can do, why even have a callback.
+You might wonder if a coroutine can do everything a callback can do, why even have a callback?

 The reason is performance and better state consistency of the core API objects.

 When coroutine A waits for coroutine B, it will suspend itself and schedule a new task to run B. This means that the event loop is now running A, B and then A again.
-If B is a callback, A will never have to suspend itself and thus the event loop is just running A. The consistency implication is that other events queued to run on the event loop continue to wait until callbacks complete, but will be interleaved when yielding to another coroutine.
+If B is a callback, A will never have to suspend itself, and thus the event loop is just running A. The consistency implication is that other events queued to run on the event loop continue to wait until callbacks complete, but will be interleaved when yielding to another coroutine.

 ## Event loop and thread safe

 These are functions that are safe to run both in a thread and inside the event loop.

 These functions are usually performing a computation or transform data in memory.

-Anything that does I/O does not fall under this category.
+Anything that does any I/O does not fall under this category.

 Many standard library functions fall in this category.

-For example generating the sum of a set of numbers using sum or merging two dictionaries.
+For example, generating the sum of a number set using `sum` or merging two dictionaries.

 There is no special annotation to mark functions as part of this category and care should be taken when using these functions from inside the event loop.
 When in doubt, look at their implementation.